-The School of Interdisciplinary Health Programs currently offers five concentrations in the HSS bachelor's degree program.
-Four of those concentrations are meant to prepare you for application to graduate programs in these areas.
-The fifth concentration (Clinical Practice in Health) may offer you up to 30 credits for your previous work experience in allied health jobs.
-All of the concentrations are designed to help you learn how to be a better health professional.
+In addition to the valuable general degree in Healthcare Services and Sciences, The School of Interdisciplinary Health Programs currently offers several concentrations in the HSS bachelor's degree program.
+Three of those concentrations are meant to prepare you for application to graduate programs in these areas.
+The fourth concentration (Clinical Practice in Health) may offer you up to 30 credits for your previous work experience in allied health jobs.
+All of the concentrations are designed to help you learn how to work effectively as a health professional.
 Learn more by clicking below.

 - The Physician Assistant Preparation (PAPrep) Concentration: A preparatory program that prepares students to apply to Physician Assistant graduate programs including, but not limited to, WMU's PA program by including required prerequisites.

 - The Blindness and Low Vision Studies Preparation (BLVSPrep) Concentration*: A preparatory program that prepares students to apply to two of WMU's Blindness and Low Vision Studies programs, Orientation and Mobility for Adults or Vision Rehabilitation, by including required prerequisites (these prerequisites are similar to other programs but not identical).

 - The Occupational Therapy Preparation (OTPrep) Concentration: A preparatory program that prepares students to apply to Occupational Therapy graduate programs including, but not limited to, WMU's OT program by including required prerequisites.

 - The Clinical Practice in Health Concentration: This option is specifically designed for those who have an associate degree in a clinical area and are licensed or certified in that discipline following a discipline approved licensing exam.
 You can earn up to 30 credits for your previous work experience.